3MFConsortium/spec_core/3MF Core Specification.md

 A _mesh node_ MAY contain a _trianglesets node_ that contains information how triangles are grouped and organized.
 Trianglesets and their child nodes MUST live under the core extension namespace for Triangle Sets (*http://schemas.microsoft.com/3dmanufacturing/trianglesets/2021/07*)

-A \<t:trianglesets> element acts as a container for <t:\triangleset> nodes.
+A \<t:trianglesets> element acts as a container for <t:triangleset> nodes.
 The order of these elements forms an implicit 0-based index that MAY be referenced externally by their identifier.

 #### 4.1.5.1 Triangle Set Elements